huhx0015/AN12_SpotifyStreamer/README.md

 DEVELOPER: Michael Yoon Huh (huhx0015)

 Android Nanodegree - Project 1-2: Spotify Streamer M: An application that utilizes the Spotify API to allow users to search and listen to popular music artists' top 10 tracks.
-Spotify Streamer M makes full use of the Android Design Support Library to employ a rich, Material Design-compliant appearance.

 Spotify Streamer M utilizes a single activity class and manages multiple fragments to display different parts of the app.
 It uses a Service for handling audio playback of the music engine (which is derived from https://github.com/huhx0015/HuhX_Game_Sound_Engine).
 In addition, it extends the Application class to manage the interactions between the Activity & Fragments and the music Service.

+To access the Spotify API, Spotify Streamer M relies on the Spotify Web API for Android library (https://github.com/kaaes/spotify-web-api-android).
+In addition, Spotify Streamer M makes full use of the Android Design Support Library to employ a rich, Material Design-compliant appearance.
+Spotify Streamer M also utilizes popular third-party Android libraries such as Square's Picasso, RetroFit, and OkHttp libraries, along with ButterKnife for view dependency injection support.

 RUBRIC: